Free and Confidential Pregnancy Testing Services

 Some women experience signs or symptoms of pregnancy within a week of conception, you may schedule an appointment 10 days after the day you might have gotten pregnant.
 For other women, pregnancy symptoms may develop over a few weeks or may not be present at all.
 In this case, we recommend taking a pregnancy test as soon as your period is late.

-What are some early pregnancy Symptoms?
+What are Some Common Symptoms?

-But I took the “Morning After Pill”?
+But I Took the Morning After Pill

 Emergency Contraceptive Pills (ECPs) are often called the "morning after pill."
 In the United States, there are two kinds of ECPs.
 One is called Plan B One-Step.
 The other is called Next Choice.
 The "morning after pill" might work before pregnancy begins, but if you suspect you might be pregnant the FDA recommends taking a pregnancy test.